lsteiner9/ScaleScroller/docs/persona/persona4.md

 **Title:** Scale practice

-**Description:** Trying to get a good enough score to get another score on the personal top 10 leaderboard.
+**Description:** Trying to get a good enough score to get on the personal top 10 leaderboard again.

-**Name of user & their role:** David, a music ed major at UND who has struggled with scales
+**Name of user & their role:** David, a music ed major at UND who has struggled with scales.

 **Usage Preconditions:** David has the app installed on his phone, and has already logged in.
 He has played challenge mode before, and has already filled up the leaderboard with high scores.